 - How to practice?
 Going gradually means you don't pop baby

 down awake and expect her to settle if she's been used to nursing or

 holding to sleep till now.

-The techniques in No-Tears Self
+The techniques in my 3-step program, No-Tears Self

 and progressive.
 There are specific